Our Vision

 Jessica Buell board member at La Plata Economic Alliance

-Jessika Buell
+Jessika Loyer

 Public Sector Board Member